-From continuing concerns about the China-U.S. trade war to worries about the interest rates, the stock market still faces many steep risks.
+From continuing concerns about the China-U.S. trade war to worries about the yield curve inversion, the stock market still faces many steep risks.

 Add it all up, and things could easily get volatile quite soon.
 That leaves investors wondering where they can go for safety.